In The Kitchen With Chef Johannes Klapdohr – Schmackofatz!

 This post is my first in a series of interviews with great American Chefs and my second in a series of special places in the Highlands, North Carolina area.

 I had the privilege of spending more than half a day last week with Chef Johannes Klapdohr.
 He truly is one of the Great Chefs in America.
 Upon arriving in the U.S. (from Germany), he was assigned the position of Chef de Cuisine at Nikolai’s Roof in Atlanta in 1998.
-He quickly earned himself a place in the best 100 Restaurants in the US by Zagat and the Mobile Four Star award in 2000 making it the only four star restaurant in downtown Atlanta.
+He quickly earned himself a place in the best 100 Restaurants in the U.S. by Zagat and the Mobile Four-Star awards in 2000 making it the only four-star restaurant in downtown Atlanta.

-After 25 years in Hospitality, Chef Johannes collaborated with The Chef’s Garden, Inc. in Ohio, the leading sustainable farm in the United States, as Executive Chef of the Culinary Vegetable Institute.
-There he promoted the importance of bringing farmers, chefs and guests together focusing on the education of sustainability—not only in agriculture but as a life style and successful business model through farm-to-table experiences.
+After 25 years in hospitality, Chef Johannes collaborated with The Chef’s Garden, Inc. in Ohio, the leading sustainable farm in the country, as Executive Chef of the Culinary Vegetable Institute.
+There he promoted the importance of bringing farmers, chefs, and guests together focusing on the education of sustainability—not only in agriculture but as a lifestyle and successful business model through farm-to-table experiences.

-We have dined at Madison’s many times over a five year period and were treated to a very special evening last year while celebrating Mr. Bunkycooks birthday.
-This is the first time we met Chef Johannes and we knew then that their choice for Executive Chef was a perfect one.
+We have dined at Madison’s many times over a five-year period and were treated to a very special evening last year while celebrating my husband’s birthday.
+This is the first time we met Chef Johannes and we knew then that their choice for the executive chef was a perfect one.
 This man has to be one of the most engaging and passionate people I have ever met.
 Johannes truly loves being a chef and looks at cooking as a way of engaging people and making them happy.
 He believes that cooking and eating is very much a cultural experience that brings people together.
 He enjoys the interaction and can be found in the dining room frequently visiting with guests.
 His goal is to touch people with his food and make them feel special.

 He primarily relies on fresh local produce and food sources as inspiration for his dishes as well as phone calls he may receive from fisherman overseas that can have something very special shipped to him within 24 to 48 hours.
 He looks at the quality of the product and the nutritional value as the most important aspects in creating his dishes.